Move Up in your Retail Career and Become a Visual Merchandiser

 How to Become One

-Because most of your visual merchandising needs to happen when there are little to no customers around, you can expect to work early mornings, late night hours, and even holidays and weekends.
+Because most of your visual merchandising work needs to happen when there are little to no customers around, you can expect to work early mornings, late-night hours, and even holidays and weekends.
 It’s also likely that you’ll work full-time and be a salaried employee.

 For more career-changing information like this, click here.